Ventersdorp

-Ventersdorp is a town of 4,200 in Dr Kenneth Kaunda District Municipality, North West Province, South Africa.
+Ventersdorp is a town of about 4,200 people in Dr Kenneth Kaunda District Municipality, North West Province, South Africa.
 It was the seat of the defunct Ventersdorp Local Municipality until 2016.

 Ventersdorp is centrally located, making it easier to access more prominent urban towns such as Klerksdorp, Lichtenburg, Potchefstroom and Rustenburg.
 The township (or Location) of Tshing houses most of the town's blacks and coloureds.
 Tshing has a diamond mine nearby that was owned by a town councillor in the early 1990s.
 Tshing Location has one high school: Thuto Boswa High School.
 The smaller township Toevlug has Coloured residents, some of whom have attend the former whites-only Afrikaans High School after the end of Apartheid since 1995.

 History

 The town grew around a Dutch Reformed Church that was established in 1866.
 It was named after Johannes Venter who owned the farm Roodepoort and the land the church was built on.
 It was proclaimed as a town in June 1887.